Big, bigger, biggest! Meet 11 magnificent Mastiff dog breeds

 Be sure to pay attention to your dog’s face folds or wrinkles.
 Those wrinkles can trap dirt, dust, saliva, and debris, irritating sensitive skin.

-Because skin folds are often moist, they provide the perfect environment for developing pyoderma, a bacterial infection.
+Because skin folds are often moist, they provide an ideal environment for the development of pyoderma, a bacterial infection.

 Health issues